 In all situations where an employee receives medical treatment, the Worker’s Compensation packets must be completed and sent to RMS for filing the claim with the State Office of Risk Management.
 If no medical treatment is required, an Employee Injury Report (Incident Only) Form (eForm or PDF) should be filled out.

 - Workers’ Comp Supervisor Packet

 - Workers' Comp Employee Packet (eForm), PDF here

 - Employee Injury Report (Incident Only) (eForm).
 PDF here.
 Please try to have these sent in/completed within 1 business day of the injury.

 - Los formularios están disponibles en español aquí.

 PDF forms should be emailed to email@example.com using '#secure' in the subject line to ensure the email content is sent securely.

 If an employee is on restricted/modified duties and/or schedule because of the injury, a supervisor must fill out a Bona Fide Offer of Employment that is in accord with the employees Work Status Report (DWC73) that they get from their doctor's visits.
-These should be filled out with assistance from a HR business partner.
+This functions essentially as a temporary job offer that is in line with the restrictions caused by the work injury.
+These can be filled out with assistance from a HR business partner, if necessary.

 UNT Risk Management will function as the primary coordinator for paperwork and information for ongoing claims.
 However, there might be certain questions that must be directed towards the State Office of Risk Management (SORM), CareWorks (TX HCN), or the healthcare provider's office